yU93r/SteamEmu/post_build/README.release.md

 In some games this default behavior doesn't work and so you may need to tweak which leaderboards the game sees.

 To do that, you can put a `leaderboards.txt` file in the `steam_settings` folder.
-An empty `leaderboards.txt` makes the emu behave as if any leaderboard queried by the game using `FindLeaderboard()` does not exist.

 The format is:
 `LEADERBOARD_NAME=sort method=display type`